bia-pasteur/visual_mht/README.md

 # Integrating Visual Features in Multiple Hypothesis Tracking (VisualMHT)

-Code and experiments for the paper: "Integrating Visual Features in Multiple Hypothesis Tracking Through Self-Supervised Learning", submitted at IEEE ISBI2026.
+Code and experiments for the paper: "Integrating Visual Features in Multiple Hypothesis Tracking Through Self-Supervised Learning", accepted at IEEE ISBI2026.

 Abstract: *Multiple Object Tracking (MOT) is a crucial step in the automatic analysis of biological processes.
 In this work, we introduce VisualMHT, a Bayesian Multiple Hypothesis Tracking algorithm integrating self-supervised visual features to leverage robust target identity and consistently track biological objects.
 This novel tracking algorithm achieves state-of-the-art results on the SINETRA synthetic datasets and demonstrates robust neuron tracking in the freshwater cnidarian Hydra vulgaris, highlighting the benefit of combining probabilistic motion models with learned visual representations.*